 Regional Director, Africa

-Felogene is a pan-African feminist activist with experience in advancing gender, social, and economic justice through research, advocacy, and capacity strengthening feminist led organizing locally and globally.
-Formerly, she co-led the Building Feminist Economies Program at the Association of Women’s Rights and Development.
-She has also worked with Women in Law and Development in Africa (Kenya Chapter) and the African Women’s Development and Communication Network.
+Felogene is a pan-African feminist activist with experience in advancing gender, social, and economic justice through research, advocacy, and capacity strengthening of feminist led organizing.
+She has previously worked with the AWID, Women in Law and Development in Africa (Kenya Chapter) and the African Women’s Development and Communication Network.